The Franchise Law Review: Switzerland

 The principle of good faith as set out in Article 2 of the CC plays an important role as each contracting party shall act in good faith when exercising its rights or performing its obligations.
 In the context of a franchise agreement, the duty of good faith triggers the following consequences:

 - negotiating seriously: the parties must have a serious intent to contract when negotiating a franchise agreement;

 - disclosure of information: the franchisor shall disclose the relevant information for the franchisee to assess the franchising opportunity (see Section IV.ii); and

 - interpretation of the franchise agreement: in contrast to common law jurisdictions, the interpretation of franchise contracts pursuant to Swiss law tends to focus on the real intention of the parties rather than on the terms of the contract.
 Indeed, should a provision of a franchise contract require interpretation, a judge will first seek to establish the real and common intention of the parties, adopting an empirical approach.
 When the actual intent of the parties cannot be ascertained, the provision is to be interpreted in accordance with the principle of trust and in accordance with the rules of good faith.
 The judge will then give the unclear provision the meaning that a person placed in similar circumstances, and having a similar background as that of the parties, would reasonably do.

 ii Agency distributor model

 Franchising is a specific type of distribution agreement.
-As mentioned in Section IV.i and iv, specific provisions of the CO relating to agency agreements may potentially apply by analogy to franchising agreements depending of the structure of the relationship between the parties and the issue at stake (such as claims for the payment of a goodwill indemnity pursuant to Article 418u of the CO).
+As mentioned in Section IV.i and IV.iv, specific provisions of the CO relating to agency agreements may potentially apply by analogy to franchising agreements depending of the structure of the relationship between the parties and the issue at stake (such as claims for the payment of a goodwill indemnity pursuant to Article 418u of the CO).

 iii Employment law